-DOE= New York City Department of Education DOT= New York City Department of Transportation TBTA= Triborough Bridge and Tunnel Authority BPCA= Battery Park City Authority 1.
-See Figure 5-1 for open space resources.
-2. GIS has estimated the acreage to exclude the vents, memorial museum, and reflecting pools from the total plaza acreage.
-3. I.S./P.S.
-89 is part of the DPR Schoolyards to Playgrounds program and is open to the public during non-school hours; therefore, it has been included in the quartitative analysis.
+- DOT= New York City Department of Transportation

+TBTA= Triborough Bridge and Tunnel Authority

+BPCA= Battery Park City Authority

+1. See Figure 5-1 for open space resources.
+2. GIS has estimated the acreage to exclude the vents, memorial museum, and reflecting pools from the total plaza acreage. - 3.
+I.S./P.S.
+89 is part of the DPR Schoolyards to Playgrounds program and is open to the public during non-school hours; therefore, it has been included in the quantitative analysis. - the quantitative analysis.

-4. Route 9A trail includes the pedestrian plaza south of West Thames St and north of Battery PI, as well as bikeway/walkway along West Thames Park, continuing until Hudson River Park.
+A. Route 9A trail includes the pedestrian plaza south of West Thames St and north of Battery PI, as well as bikeway/walkway along West Thames Park, continuing until Hudson River Park.

 5. The plaza is partially undergoing construction as of May 2021.